Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 **Can a container have a capacity less than its size?**

 Never.
 A container can only have a capacity equal to or greater than its size.

+## Exercise 9.37

+**Why don’t list or array have a capacity member?**

+Elements stored in a `list` are not contiguous, we just add/insert/erase each new element individually and do not need to worry about memory reallocation.
+Additionally, `array` has fixed size, thus both containers does not provide a capacity member.